Pastor Brady's Story

 Everyone has a story.
 I pray your story centers around Jesus.

 I start my story with some of the harshest words of Jesus.
-If you have ever read Matthew 23 then you know what I mean.
+If you have ever read Matthew 23, then you know what I mean.
 In this monologue of Jesus, He begins to expose and pronounce woes on one of the most prominent religious groups of His day...the Pharisees.
-Why, you ask do I start my story with this passage?
-Because, before Christ I was a modern day Pharisees.
+Why, you ask, do I start my story with this passage?
+Because, before Christ, I was a modern day Pharisee.
 Pharisees prided themselves on their family origin, their knowledge of the law, praise from other people, and their outward appearance.
-They used the amazing blessings from God for personal pride gain at the expense of others.
+They used the amazing blessings from God for personal pride and gain at the expense of others.
 This was me.

-I grew up in a great church were my family was a very prominent people.
+I grew up in a great church where my family was a very prominent people.
 My grandfather was a deacon and did much of the architecture and construction of the church, my aunts and uncles played instruments for the choir, and my grandmother was highly respected for her wisdom.
 I had the proper family.
-I learned early on facts and information about Jesus and the bible.
+I learned early on facts and information about Jesus and the Bible.
 I could recite, quote, sing the songs, and answer questions properly.
-I prided my self and found my identity in what people thought about me and what I thought about myself, especially when comparing my self to other people.
+I prided myself and found my identity in what people thought about me and what I thought about myself, especially when comparing myself to other people.
 I learned how to act toward people in any situation to make them think that I was a good Christian.
-On the outside I looked the part.
+On the outside, I looked the part.
 I was a Pharisee.

 Jesus exposed and pronounced woes on the Pharisees.